Bhatha: Culture and occupation of Bhatha

 The main occupation of people of Bhatha is agriculture.
 Almost every house in Bhatha has some land to their property.
 People grow different kinds of vegetables in their farms.
-People owns good agricultural tools and vehicles.
-There are other occupant residing in Bhatha includes milkman.
-There is large community of people who possess good dairy cattle and contribute good quality milk to Choryasi dairy.
-People start their day early morning around 4 AM.
-Milkman with their cattle milk goes to the dairy where good amount of milk is collected which is then transported to Choryasi dairies.
+People own good agricultural tools and vehicles.
+There are other occupants residing in Bhatha including milkmen.
+There is a large community of people who possess good dairy cattle and contribute good quality milk to Choryasi dairy.
+People start their dayin the early morning around 4 AM.
+Milkmen with their cattle milk go to the dairy where a good amount of milk is collected, which is then transported to Choryasi dairies.

-Bhatha is also very famous for a dry snacks called "Kani ".
+Bhatha is also very famous for a dry snack called "Kani ".
 This is a dry snack made out of gram flour.
 People from different parts of the Surat city visits Bhatha for buying "Kani" packets.
 Another two things Bhatha is very famous for are Indian Plum - "Bor" in Gujarati and doub Palm - "galeli" in Gujarati.
 During the summer season people are very busy with selling galeli harvested from Palm trees available in their farms.
 Galeli season starts by the end of February and continues till end of May.
 During this 4 months, there is a galeli fair in the morning at the village main entrance and buyers from different parts of city and district comes to Bhatha for galeli.
 Bhatha's fame for Indian Plum - "Bor" has given it a name as "Bor Bhatha" to distinguish it from another Bhatha in Surat which is known as "Chapra Bhatha".